Company Logo - Home Link

 Sausage and Peppers

-You will see many stands selling this classic, and it is usually served in a large roll, sandwich style.
+You will see many stands selling this classic, usually served in a large roll, sandwich style.

 It is Italian sausage cooked with green bell peppers, red peppers, and cooked sweet onions.